mlanza/solomode/docs/players-guide.md

 If points are the mash, comments are the gravy.
 You may (and should) use the remainder of the post to recap your experience and/or provide useful feedback.
 It's your best means of expressing appreciation to solo mode creators.

-As recorded plays are Solomode's currency, they're eagerly anticipated, highly coveted and sincerely appreciated.  **You can play a solo mode as many times as you like.**  This is the best way of supporting its creator and stating in the most meaningful terms, "this is favorite!"
+As recorded plays are Solomode's currency, they're eagerly anticipated, highly coveted and sincerely appreciated.  **You can play a solo mode as many times as you like.**  This is the best way of supporting its creator and meaningfully stating just how fabulous you think it is.
 Just take care to **record each play in a separate post**.

 Here are a few examples of [correctly](https://www.boardgamegeek.com/thread/2554285/article/36891615#36891615) [recorded](https://www.boardgamegeek.com/thread/2554285/article/37000248#37000248) [plays](https://www.boardgamegeek.com/thread/2554285/article/37122326#37122326) from last year's contest.